CoderDojo-Content/Mini-Sushi-Zoo-Pictures/en/README.md

-1. THIS IS A TEST!!!!!
+1. THIS IS A TEST!!!!
 Go to [dojo.soy/mini-trinket](http://dojo.soy/mini-trinket) and click Remix.
 You will need to be signed in to Trinket.
 After you've clicked Remix, click the **Save** button.

 2. Click on your username at the top right of the screen and select **My Trinkets**.
 Find the project you just created, called "WebPictures Remix", and click to open it.